adx59/pythonGameOfLife/README.md

 # GOL(python)
 Game of Life by John Conway-implemented in Python.
-It's still very primitive at this point.
+Board size is customizable(if you're willing to edit one line of code).

 #Keyboard Controls

-Warning.. this feature may not be implemented... yet.

 i = Do Iteration